There are three basic parts to submitting an application:

 - If a provider’s enrollment period ends before the provider’s revalidation application has been received, the provider is automatically disenrolled the day after the enrollment period ends.
 The provider must then submit a new enrollment application and forfeits the ability to utilize the streamlined revalidation application process.
 The provider will not be reimbursed for services that are rendered from the day after the enrollment period ends until the day on which the provider successfully completes the re-enrollment process.

-For a step by step guide to Provider Enrollment on the Portal, visit the PEP Instructional Site.
+For a step-by-step guide to the Provider Enrollment and Management System, visit the PEMS Instructional Site.

 TMHP is committed to assisting providers with enrollment in the Texas Medicaid program and other State Health-Care programs.
 Computer Based Training (CBT) and other resources to assist with this process are available in the Enrollment Help section of this site.
-You may also find the following guides and FAQs useful for preparing and completing the enrollment process with TMHP:
+You may also find the following resources helpful when preparing and completing the enrollment process with TMHP:

 Once an application has been submitted, it will be reviewed by a Provider Enrollment Specialist.
 If any deficiencies are identified within the application, Provider Enrollment will request the required corrections.